This article is based on Andrea's forthcoming book, Mastering Marketing Agility (Berrett-Koehler, June 2020).

 As the flailing continues, tactical quick wins get prioritized over long term strategy.
 In some cases, this flurry of activity will buy the CMO time, especially if they can growth hack their way to some significant flashy outcomes.

 But eventually the tactic well runs dry, the numbers flatten out, and, alas, the CMO moves along.

 If you’re a CMO or Vice President who’d like to write a different ending for yourself, you'll be glad to know that marketing agility provides you with the roadmap you need to avoid this fate.
 When you get hired and the hourglass gets flipped, it could be counting down to your first big win, instead of your eventual demise.

-Prime CMO Improvement: Speed of Release
+Agile CMO Improvement: Speed of Release

 According to McKinsey, marketing campaigns take an average of 8 months to be released.
 When we combine that pace with the 3 year CMO tenure (plus the obligatory 3 month listening period), that's not friendly math.